Top tips

 What to expect

-Bus travel may be new for many young people and it’s difficult to know how it all works.
+Bus travel may be new and it’s difficult to know how it all works.
 Have a chat about what they might expect to see while they are out, how to interact with the driver and other passengers and how to use their card.
 We’ve got some advice for first time bus users you could use as a start.

 Planning their journey